HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 ASPEN, COLO.
 81611

-Form,orlv DALLAS TITLE AND GUARANTY COMP,\NY
+Formerly DALLAS TITLE AND GUARANTY COMPANY

-he following matters are expressly
+ie following matters are expressly

-)verage of this policy:
+Overage of this policy:

-1. Any law. ordinance or governmental regulation (includ-
+1. Any law, ordinance or governmental regulation (includ-

 ing but not limited to building and zoning ordinances)

-restricting or regulating or prohibiting the occupancy.
+restricting or regulating or prohibiting the occupancy,

-use or enjoyment of the land. or regulating the charac-
+use or enjoyment of the land, or regulating the charac-

 ter, dimensions or location of any improvement now or

-hereafter erected on the land. or prohibiting a separation
+hereafter erected on the land, or prohibiting a separation

 in ownership or a reduction in the dimensions or area of

-the land. or the effect of any violation of any such law,
+the land, or the effect of any violation of any such law,

-ordinance or governmental regulation. .
+ordinance or governmental regulation.

 2. Rights of eminent domain or governmental rights of